From fragile goods to hazardous cargo, know what qualifies as high-risk freight and how to move it with confidence and compliance.

 Certain industries and operations qualify for exemptions, including emergency services, breakdown recovery, and agricultural transport.

-Some short-distance deliveries may also fall under domestic working time regulations, which differ from standard drivers’ hours rules.
+Some short-distance deliveries may also fall under the HGV domestic working time directive, which differ from standard drivers’ hours rules.

 For UK operators running international deliveries, the EU’s rules are almost identical, and need to be followed when operating within EU member states.